Clinical Trial or Beta Program

 The first parent who downloads the app, registers, and connects their application profile with the baby's device is the Leading Parent.
 Be aware that downloading the application to your cellphone without registering and connecting your application profile is not enough to complete the app setup.

-If you do not receive a link from the Lead Parent you will not be able to connect your app with the baby's device.
+If you do not receive a link from the Leading Parent you will not be able to connect your app with the baby's device.

 Application, Report, and Insights